Hej,

 My name is Pola and I’m a fellow licensed psychologist living in Copenhagen.

-I first moved to Denmark in 2020, right before the pandemic; and even though I wasn’t really fortunate with the time I made the decision to move across the borders, I now feel very lucky to call Copenhagen one of my homes.
+I first moved to Denmark in 2020, right before the pandemic; and even though I wasn’t really fortunate with the time I made the decision to move, I feel very lucky to call Copenhagen one of my homes.

 Life as an immigrant turned out very different from what I expected.

-Missing my family and friends took a long time to get used to, I had to let go of the familiar for a long time and I felt “neither here nor there” – constantly stuck between the places and customs I knew.
+Missing my family and friends took a long time to get used to, and for a long time I felt “neither here nor there”.
 While this in-between space can be confusing, it can also be a source of strength.
 One of the most important lessons I’ve learned is that the life of an immigrant is always, in some way, a life “in between.”

-I remember that, shortly after moving to Denmark, I became very interested in other immigrants’ experiences.
+I remember that, shortly after moving to Denmark, I became very interested in other immigrants’ experiences and how they navigate their lives here.

-Because of all that - the need for community, lack of addressing mental health of immigrants, and my interest in other people - in 2023, I launched Expats Mind Care Club - a mental care community for internationals.
+Because of that - the need for community, and seeing visible mental health struggles immigrants need to deal with - in 2023, I launched Expats Mind Care Club - a mental care community for internationals.

 After obtaining my license and being recognized as a psychologist by Psykolognævnet, I joined The Little White House – a psychological center in Copenhagen with a strong focus on the international community.